The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Classification results

 \subsection{Classification results}

 We now state our results on the classification of tilings with three prime factors and the (T2) property for such tilings.
-From now on, we restrict our attention to tilings $A\oplus B=\ZZ_M$, where $M=p_i^{n_i}p_j^{n_j}p_k^{n_k}$ has three distinct prime factors.
+We restrict our attention to tilings $A\oplus B=\ZZ_M$, where $M=p_i^{n_i}p_j^{n_j}p_k^{n_k}$ has three distinct prime factors.
 Our main results require the additional assumption that

 but some of our intermediate results are also valid without (\ref{allnare2}).

 As in \cite{LaLo2}, we start with the assumption that $\Phi_M|A$.
 (Since $\Phi_M$ divides at least one of $A(X)$ and $B(X)$ by (\ref{poly-e2}), we may always assume this after interchanging $A$ and $B$ if necessary.)
 This implies structure results for $A$ on grids $\Lambda(x,D(M))$ for every $x\in\ZZ_M$.